qiaoen17/tp/docs/UserGuide.md

    <br>

-<strong>Q: What does the question mark at the top left hand of the application do?</strong>
+<strong>Q: What does the question mark at the top left-hand of the application do?</strong>
 <strong>A</strong>: You can simply click on that button to view the link to our User Guide if you face any issues when
 using our application!